How Are Classes Offered?

 - Do you accept dual enrollment or early enrollment credits?
 Yes.
-Dual enrollment credits will be taken into account when you are advised.
+We take into account dual enrollment credits when you are advised.

 - Do you accept AP or IB credit?
-AP and IB credit will not count towards the 30-semester hour requirement, however when you transfer to Auburn, they will accept the credit.
-These credits will be taken into account during advising.
+AP and IB credit will not count towards the 30-semester hour requirement; however when you transfer to AU, they will accept the credit, taking them into account during advising.